machinat/pomodoro-example/README.md

 #### Chat Platform Settings

-You need to configure the platforms and fill the settings in `.env` file.
+You need to configure the platforms and fill the settings in the `.env` file.
-Check `.env.example` file for guides and usage example.
+Check `.env.example` file for guides and usage examples.

 #### Run Dev Server